Why Expert Testimony Becomes Central in Serious Injury Claims

 Does expert testimony only address physical injuries?

-No. Experts may also explain cognitive, emotional, or functional limitations caused by catastrophic injuries.
+No. It can also explain cognitive, emotional, and functional limitations caused by serious injuries.

 Why Expert Testimony Plays a Key Role in Serious Injury Cases